Carole King, American Singer-Songwriter

 Michelangelo said, “The greatest danger for most of us lies not in setting our aim too high and falling short, but in setting our aim too low, and achieving our mark.”
 Imagine if Michelangelo had set his aim lower than the ceiling of the Sistine Chapel.
 The land, water, and wildlife that NREPA will protect is America’s Sistine Chapel.
 It’s a miracle that we still have the ability to protect the northern Rockies as close to the way God created anything as you can find.
 We must honor that miracle.

 There is widespread support for NREPA from individuals around the country, including organizations like the Sierra Club and the Endangered Species Coalition.
 Read letters of endorsement.
-Tell your elected officials that you support the passage of the Northern Rockies Ecosystem Protection Act, HR 996.
-Contact them.
+Tell your elected officials to support the Northern Rockies Ecosystem Protection Act, H.R.
+2135, S. 936.